felixbuenemann/sidekiq-dejavu/README.md

 schedule with the same name, but only the scheduled jobs queue is inspected.
 Depending on the intervals used it is possible that the job gets scheduled and run again before the other jobs can see the scheduled job, so they get re-scheduled as well.
+- It's possible for jobs to be scheduled multiple times, if multiple processes load the same schedule at the same time due to missing locks around loading the schedule.

 ## Installation